datosgobar/series-tiempo-ar-api-english/docs/index.md

-# Time Series API of the Republic of Argentina
+# Time Series API of Argentina

 The Time Series API of Argentina, allows to query indicators with chronological evolution published in open formats by organisms of the National Public Administration.